Sb0009/Sb0009/README.md

 ---

-  <p align=center>I’m interested about a professional internship for September 2022  (3 months or 5 months )
+  <p align=center>I’m interested about a professional internship in October 2022  / 3 months or 5 months
-  My goal is to become a great software engineer
+   software engineer

  You Can join me at :  📫 sihambadyine@gmail.com